The following excerpt from The Tourist Killer relates to the aftermath of a shooting in a diner.

 Here are some guidelines worth considering.

-component the right tune can be.
+1. Carefully select the music to accompany the trailer - you'd be amazed at how powerful a component the right tune can be.
 Royalty free music is available on the Net - do your homework.

 2. Ensure that your trailer is under three minutes, under two even better.
-Some of my videos have views numbering in the many thousands: the shorter ones always get more exposure.
-Think about it.
+Some of my videos haveviews numbering in the many thousands: the shorter ones always get more exposure.
+Think aboutit.
 When was the last time you clicked on something six minutes long?
-If necessary, make two book trailers and couple one to the other.
+If necessary, make two booktrailers and couple one to the other.
 As Mary Todd once said, “nothing wrong with linkin'.”

-makes you jazzed about your book?
+3. Interview your videographer with this objective.
+Does he or she buy into your story?
+Into what makes you jazzed about your book?
 If so, great!
 Your collaboration will be all the better for it.
-If not, find someone who does.
+If not,find someone who does.
 "Marriages" work best when there's some passion under the bed covers.
 Works for book covers as well.

 Learn more about Art Hoffman and his services by clicking HERE.